bxrru/TAS-Comp-Bot/README.md

 - voice queue
 - global handle for messages over 2000 characters
 - choose which files to update on restart
+- automatically load all files in bot-files directory

 Low priority:
 - generalize prefix